julian-hemmer/pokemon_red/README.md

-# Rustmon Red
+# Pokemon Red

 ## Description

-Rustmon Red, is a project, i'm currently working on to learn rust by making a game engine that will hopefully run a Pokemon red like game.
+Pokemon Red, is a project, i'm currently working on to learn C by making a game engine that will hopefully run a Pokemon red like game.

 ## Project Usage

-This project will be used to learn how rust work.
+This project will be used to learn how C and CSFML work.

 ## TODO